Hellmakima/python_b-spline-curve/README.md

-# Bezier Curve Drawing with Pygame
+# B-Spline Curves with Pygame

 This project demonstrates drawing Bezier curves using Pygame, a popular library for game development in Python.